The Secret History of the Louisville Poker Society

 Through careful genealogical research, we have discovered these two "gentlemen" to be the descendants of Louisville Poker Society's president, Jack Riddle, and another founding member of the contemporary club, Travis Nichols.
 In this rare photo, both men are seen playing their last game just moments before their simultaneous demise.

 According to other patrons at the tavern that night, both men were convinced the other was trying to cheat.
 They played most of their game that night with their pistols drawn on each other; certain each would accidently reveal their method of cheating while under the added pressure of staring down a barrel.
 During an intense hand in which Cleophus and Rufus had most of their money on the table, Bailey "Butterfingers" Porter--the bartender of the Eagle Cooper Inn--dropped a large bottle of fine Kentucky bourbon.
 It hit the floor with such a clash that both trigger-happy men accidently fired their guns.
 In the commotion following, it is uncertain exactly what happened to the money, or who in fact would have won the hand.
 But it is widely believed that Cleophus was the superior player.

 Bailey Porter disappeared after that fateful night, and was not seen again.
 It is rumored he made off with the winnings and relocated to New York.

-*While portions of this information is accurate, some items may have been fabricated.
+*While portions of this information is accurate, some items may have been exagerated or completely fabricated.